auth0/docs/articles/authorization/concepts/sample-use-cases.md

   - call-api
   - secure-api
 ---
-# Sample Use Cases: Role-based Access Control and Rules with Authorization
+# Sample Use Cases: Role-Based Access Control and Rules with Authorization

-## Role-based Access Control
+## Role-based access control

 Let's take a look at an example of why you might need and how you could use [role-based access control (RBAC)](/authorization/concepts/rbac) in your authorization flow.